Sojourn Shelton: Professional career

 After what most analysts called an "above average" career at Wisconsin, he was projected to go undrafted by NFL.com.
 He was invited to the 2016 NFL Combine, where he performed in every workout besides the splits.
 He achieved a 4.02 second 20-yard shuttle, which ranked third best in his position.
 He attended the Wisconsin Badgers Pro day, where he chose to only do the 40 yard dash, broad jump, and three cone drill.

-Arizona Cardinals
+Arizona Cardinals (first stint)

 Shelton was signed by the Arizona Cardinals as an undrafted free agent on May 2, 2017.
 He was waived on September 2, 2017.

 Cincinnati Bengals

 On September 4, 2017, Shelton was signed to the Cincinnati Bengals' practice squad.
 He was released on October 27, 2017.
 On November 14, 2017, Shelton was signed back to the Bengals practice squad.
 He signed a reserve/future contract with the Bengals on January 1, 2018.

 On August 23, 2018, Shelton was waived by the Bengals.